Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 Welcome to **Goblin Cave: A Text-Based Adventure!** This gameplay prototype has undergone development and is now ready for extensive playtesting.
 Your adventure begins in a goblin-infested dungeon jail cell.
 Your primary objective is to escape this cell, reclaim your gear, and navigate the perils that lie ahead.
-Additionally, we will be gathering feedback from human testers and making necessary adjustments to improve gameplay.
+We have completed the gameplay prototype, and it is now time to proceed to the alpha version, where we will ensure all features are complete.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.